CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "What do the fields in `ls -al` output mean?"
+???+ question "What do the fields in `ls -al` output mean?"

     In the order of output: